iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Sensor Data Processing and Machine Learning

-The MEMS-based wireless vibration sensors provide detailed, day-by-day insights into machine behavior.
+The MEMS-based wireless vibration sensors provide detailed, day-to-day insights into machine behavior.
 Each sensor captures three-axis vibration snapshots every 15 minutes (or at a configurable interval) at a sampling rate of 3200 Hz (also configurable).
-Each measurement, consisting of 25,000 samples, is wirelessly transmitted to a central edge server.
+A measurement, consisting of 25,000 samples, is wirelessly transmitted to a central edge server equipped with an embedded historian database.

-Depending on the capture settings and environment, the battery lifetime is around 20-50,000 measurements.
-A battery replacement takes less than a minute.

-The edge server is equipped with an embedded historian database.
-Up to 25GB or historical data is retained, which corresponds to multiple years of accumulated sensor data.
-The embedded software includes a TensorFlow inference processor for machine learning models, along with a customizable web-based dashboard, making it a complete offline standalone solution, suitable for displaying in kiosk mode and providing condense information for the plant operator/engineer.

-For compatibility with external systems, the platform also features an OPC-UA server and MQTT publishing client, enabling real-time data export to third-party tools.
+The system includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
+For compatibility with external systems, the platform also includes an OPC-UA server and MQTT publishing client, enabling real-time data export to third-party applications.

 #### Data Processing: From Raw Data to Actionable Insights